 MSHA PART 48 B NEW MINER

-These courses are provided in a 24 hour training for Part 48 B and fully meets all Federal requirements for anyone working at a surface and surface of an underground mine.
+These courses are provided in 24-hour training for Part 48 B and fully meet all Federal requirements for anyone working at a surface mine or surface of an underground mine.

 a) Identify hazards typically found at mines.

 b) Utilize appropriate controls to minimize exposure to hazards.

 Some of the Content depends on the kind of training you require: